Farm & Garden Camp

 •

-One-week sessions for campers who are rising 1st-6th graders plus 2-week leadership programs for rising 7th-12th graders
+One-week sessions for campers who are rising 1st-6th graders plus leadership programs for rising 7th-12th graders

 • Monday through Friday, 9:00 a.m. to 3:00 p.m. with staggered drop-off in the morning starting at 8:45 a.m.